<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5133266&amp;fmt=gif">

 Change orders are disruptive for construction projects, and they cause a waste of materials when work must be repeated.
 However, modern design software can also be used to avoid change orders.

 Software packages like Revit have automatic clash detection functions, which means they can detect overlapping components and specification conflicts.
+The software also streamlines the eco process, enabling timely identification and resolution of potential issues in the design stages.
+By integrating efficient change order management, contractors can prevent costly delays due to material shortages and ensure project continuity.
 These errors are corrected before reaching the construction stage, where they would normally result in change orders.

 • A change order can be especially disruptive when it requires materials that are in short supply, or when their price is constantly rising.